 Next, take inventory of what you owe.
-This can include mortgage, auto loan, student loan, and credit card balances.
-Add them up to see the outstanding balances.
+Again, these are mostly debts like mortgages, auto loans, student loans, and credit card balances.
+Add them up to find your “total liability” line.

 4. Calculate Your Net Worth

 Remember the formula for calculating net worth?
 Now you have all the information you need to use it!
-Simply subtract your liabilities (total in step 3) from your assets (total in step 2) to see your current net worth.
+Simply subtract your total liabilities (found in step 3) from your total assets (found in step 2) to see your current net worth.

 A net worth statement is a snapshot of your assets and liabilities at one time.

 That means it changes from day to day as you earn money, spend money, borrow money, and repay debts.
-It also fluctuates as the value of your investments (e.g., stock, real estate) goes up or down.
+It also fluctuates as the value of your investments goes up or down.

 There are a few ways you can manage this process.

 Alternatively, you can use money management software like Quicken.
-These types of applications aren’t designed for the specific purpose of net worth and wealth tracking, so you may not be able to link up all your accounts — meaning your statement of net worth might never be 100% complete or accurate.
+These types of applications aren’t designed for the specific purpose of finding your net worth and regularly tracking your wealth, so you may not be able to link up all your accounts — meaning your statement of net worth might never be 100% complete or accurate.

 But rest assured, there is one more option.

-Kubera Offers A Frustration-Free Way To Build and Maintain a Statement of Net Worth
+Option Three: Kubera Offers a Frustration-Free Way to Build and Maintain a Statement of Net Worth

 If you’re like us, you probably prefer to spend your time growing your net worth instead of wrestling with outdated spreadsheets or overly complex software.

-That’s why we built Kubera — an all-in-one wealth tracker to help you keep the pulse of your net worth at all times.
+That’s why we built Kubera — an all-in-one wealth tracker to help you keep your finger on the pulse of your net worth at all times.

 Here are all the features that help Kubera customers build and maintain accurate statements of net worth:

-If you own it, we can track it: Kubera integrates with a huge variety of financial accounts (check out our massive list here) to keep the bulk of your financial information up to date.
+If you own it, we can track it.
+Kubera integrates with a huge variety of financial institutions and account types (check out our massive list here) to keep the bulk of your financial information up to date.

-And the rest, our spreadsheet-like dashboard lets you track the other assets that are important to you — from antiques to baseball cards.
+And the rest, our spreadsheet-like dashboard lets you add and track the value of other, non-account-based assets that are important to you — from antiques to baseball cards.

-Stocks and crypto?
-We track ‘em: With our tickers for individual stocks and crypto coins, investors can watch their holdings to make informed buying and selling decisions.
+With Kubera, fiat and crypto live happily ever after.
+With our tickers for individual stocks and crypto coins, investors can watch all their holdings right next to each other to make informed buying and selling decisions.

-Fiat and crypto, happily ever after: See real-time values of all your holdings, whether they’re USD and EUR or BTC and ETH.
-You can compare apples with apples thanks to our automatic conversions based on the latest exchange rates.
+And when it comes to fiat currency, you can compare apples with apples thanks to our automatic currency conversions based on the latest exchange rates.

-Enjoy a real-time view of all your accounts: Not only can you view all your accounts and assets from our unified dashboard, our analytical charts give you a deeper view of important information such as asset allocation and, of course, net worth over time.
+Enjoy a real-time view of all your accounts: Not only can you view all your accounts and assets from our unified dashboard, our recap screen gives you a deeper view of important information such as asset allocation and, of course, net worth over time.

 Get the Most of Your Personal Net Worth Statement with Kubera